serverless/serverless/docs/02-providers/aws/02-iam.md

 provider:
   name: aws
   # declare one of the following...
-  role: 'myDefaultRole'                                                   # defining 'role' will override any 'roleArn' declaration // must validly reference a role defined in the service
+  role: 'myDefaultRole'                                                # must validly reference a role defined in the service
-  roleArn: { 'Fn::GetAtt': ['myDefaultRole', 'Arn'] }                     # must validly reference a role defined in the service
+  role: 'arn:aws:iam::0123456789:role//my/default/path/myDefaultRole'  # must validly reference a role defined in your account
-  roleArn: 'arn:aws:iam::0123456789:role//my/default/path/myDefaultRole'  # must validly reference a role defined in your account
+  role: { 'Fn::GetAtt': ['myDefaultRole', 'Arn'] }                     # must validly resolve to the ARN of a role you have the rights to use

 functions:
   func0: # will assume 'myDefaultRole'
-    ...    # does not define roleArn
+    ...    # does not define role
   func1: # will assume 'myDefaultRole'
-    ...    # does not define roleArn
+    ...    # does not define role

 resources:
   Resources: